Symmetry invariance of conservation laws of partial differential equations: Examples

 The determining system \eqref{adjsymmdeteq} and \eqref{helmholtzeq} for all low-order conservation laws \eqref{gB-lowordTX} consists of only the adjoint-symmetry equation

-since the Helmholtz equations \eqref{helmholtzeq} can be shown to hold identically due to $Q$ not containing any $x$-derivatives of $u_x$.
-Hence, low-order adjoint-symmetries of the gnNB equation \eqref{gB-eqn} are the same as low-order multipliers.
+since the Helmholtz equations \eqref{helmholtzeq} can be shown to hold identically due to $Q$ not containing any derivatives of $u$.
+As a consequence, low-order adjoint-symmetries of the gnNB equation \eqref{gB-eqn} are the same as low-order multipliers.
 There is no correspondence between multipliers and symmetries for this equation.
+We also remark that the lack of dependence on derivatives of $u$ in the multipliers \eqref{gB-lowordQ} is well-known to hold more generally for any quasi-linear second order evolution equation.

 A straightforward computation of adjoint-symmetries \eqref{gB-lowordQ} yields the multipliers

 with

 given by equation \eqref{adjsymmdeteqoffE}.
 For each multiplier \eqref{gB-Q}--\eqref{gB-Q-p=1}, a conserved current \eqref{gB-lowordTX} can be obtained directly by either integration of the characteristic equation \eqref{gB-conslaw} or use of the scaling formula $\Psi_G(u-(p-2)tu_t-(p-1)xu_x,Q)$ from \propref{PQformula}.
 In particular, the components of the scaling formula are given by